English Chicken and Spinach (1 Cup)

 Portion Control

-Reduce the portion size of the chicken and spinach meal to help moderate the post-meal glucose response.
+Reduce the portion size of the chicken and spinach dish to manage the glucose impact.
+Smaller meals can help in better glucose management.

 Stay Hydrated